spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

 ## Working with versions

 We have two types of versions: page versions and the global website version.
-Page versions are

 The versions are managed in the *config.yml* file*.